If you want to check out our full Spain road trip itinerary first, go here!

 Where to stay in Seville

-The Hotel Al-Andalus is where to stay in Seville, Spain!
+One of the first things people ask is where to stay in Seville, Spain?
+There are many great contenders. but the Hotel Al-Andalus is a great answer to that question!
 This modern, 4-star hotel in the Heliopolis barrio of Seville, Spain is a contemporary, business hotel that offers plenty of holiday indulgences.

 Arriving in Spacious Style

 One thing that stood out to me in this room was the quality of the towels in the bath.
 These were the thickest and softest towels I’ve ever come across in a hotel.
-It was one of those little touches that makes you feel truly comfortable while away from home.
+It was one of those little touches that makes you feel truly comfortable while away from home and made us happy with our decision on where to stay in Seville.

 A Sevillano City Oasis

 After getting out of the oppressive heat – the first stop for us was the pool area.
-Shaded by tall palm trees, and enclosed by a pool bar and the hotel, this was a quiet oasis away from the hustle and bustle of Seville.
+Shaded by tall palm trees, and enclosed by a pool bar and the hotel, this was a quiet oasis away from the hustle and bustle of the busy city.

 In between the pool and the hotel, a turfed area underneath the hotel’s outer window, contained sofas and tables where we ordered very Summery drinks – a mojito and a pina colada!
 It is often times hard to find great cocktails in parts of Europe – but there was no such dearth here.
 The mojito was strong and sweet, full of lime and mint flavour – and most importantly – came with plenty of ice.
-The drinks also came with nuts and gummies – a theme of nibbles we found quite common in southern Spain!
+Another thing that is sometimes hard to find in Europe!
+The drinks also came with nuts and gummies which added to a theme of nibbles we found quite common in southern Spain.
+It was the perfect mid-day snack to hold us over until dinner-time.

 Dining On Classics and Comforts

-The bed was large and comfortable – I was out like a light.
+The bed was large and comfortable and after a delicious meal and full belly, I was out like a light.

 Brunch at Your Leisure

-With the sun low in the sky, and the temperature not yet above 90, this brunch was the perfect way to start a day of exploring the gardens of the Real Alcazar or the characteristic barrios of Seville.
+With the sun low in the sky and the temperature not yet above 90, this brunch was the perfect way to start a day.
+Full on Spanish delicacies we were able to enjoy a day of exploring the gardens of the Real Alcazar and the characteristic barrios of Seville.

-Overall, the hotel was a great trade off.
+Overall, the hotel was a great trade-off.
 You trade a little bit of downtown, for a lot of peace and quiet.
 You trade the more packed parts of Seville, for a large pool area and a massive bed.
 You trade traditional Spanish buildings for modern air conditioning.
-It’s a worthwhile trade!
+It’s a worthwhile trade in my opinion!